opentensor/developer-docs/docs/sdk/env-vars.md

 <!-- What is Default log level? -->
 ### `BT_LOGGING_DEBUG`

-When set to "true" or "1", enables DEBUG level message output.
+When set to "true" or "1", enables DEBUG level message output.<br/>
 Default: 0

 ### `BT_LOGGING_TRACE`

-When set to "true" or "1", enables the most verbose TRACE logging level.
+When set to "true" or "1", enables the most verbose TRACE logging level.<br/>
 Default: 0

 ### `BT_LOGGING_INFO`

-When set to "true" or "1", enables INFO level message output.
+When set to "true" or "1", enables INFO level message output.<br/>
 Default: 0

 ### `BT_LOGGING_RECORD_LOG`

-When set to "true" or "1", enables log file recording.
+When set to "true" or "1", enables log file recording.<br/>
 Default: 0

 ### `BT_LOGGING_LOGGING_DIR`